aryan57/google-calendar-api/README.md

 # google-calendar-api
-Google Calendar for Programming Contests
+I used Google Calendar API to update my google calendar for the Programming Contests in (atcoder.jp).